 Red Strand coffee is owned by Shane Kelleher.
 Have you seen his bright red van in Bantry Market?
 It cleverly serves a dual purpose: transportation and cafe premises.
-Shane parks the van, opens the back to reveal a very nice espresso machine, and he’s in business: ready to fulfill your coffee desires.
+Shane parks the van, opens the back to reveal a very nice espresso machine, and just like that: he’s in business and ready to fulfill your coffee desires.

 Chat with him for 2 minutes and see if you don’t catch his enthusiasm and passion for coffee.

 Shane isn’t just a talented barista, but an exceptional coffee roaster as well.
 He roasts all of Red Strand’s beans in the company’s headquarters in Clonakilty.

 We’re really into Shane’s commitment to sourcing high-quality coffee beans from farmers who are fairly paid.

 The coffee industry is riddled with compromised labourers and unfair payment distribution.
 Too often the people who grow and process coffee beans live in developing countries where they suffer unfair wages, poverty and hard living.
 The people who prosper in coffee tend to be the distributors, roasters and cafes of the consumer countries.

 But it doesn’t have to be this way.
 Thankfully, a growing force of coffee professionals, like Shane, look for sources with more than just flavor and quality in mind.
 They seek out supply channels and farms that establish equality from the very beginning of the supply chain.